wcarc-on/wcarc-site/minutes/minutes202210.md

 Bert (VE2ZAZ) posted a draft version of the September 2022 meeting minutes on the Club website prior to this meeting.
 Moved by him that the minutes be adopted as posted on the website.
 Seconded by Karen (VA3IGO).
 The motion was carried.

 ### Treasurer's Report
 - As of today, the September bank statement has not been received.
-As for changes from last month, three new membership fees (90$ total) were deposited in the savings account.
+As for changes from last month, three new membership fees ($90 total) were deposited in the savings account.
 There is also $2,000 which is split up into two term deposits.
 One has a maturity date of August 21st, 2023.
 The other one will mature on October 21st, 2022.
-We also have $15 in our "share accounts".
+We also have $15 in our "share accounts."
 - There are 21 members as of today.
 There are also three life members.

 ### Vice President's Report